RightsandWrongsgit/ARMTEC/business/glossary.md

 <br>

 ##### - F -

+<b>Facings</b> – When you look at a retail store shelf, facings are the number of units visible at the front.
+Products that turnover with high-volume categories generally get more shelf facings.
+Your Trade Sales organization should be rewarded for achieving a disproportionately high number of facings.

 <b>Frequency</b> – simply the number of exposures a media message is presented to an audience.
 With an advertisement, this might be a dozen times in terms of a schedule of placements over a month for radio or television.
 For print, it might be the number of placements in monthly magazines with readership by the target audience.
 With a sales force, it might be the number of sales calls made over a select time slot like a Plan of Action cycle.

 <br>